Crossing The Line| verse novels in secondary schools | Poem Books for Teenagers - Peters

 Would the Year 8 student have stuck with the same story told in a black block of type?
 I doubt it.

-Young people may need a little persuading that narrative verse is for them, but if they’re used to song lyrics, graphic novels or scrolling through messages on their phones, then they’ll find a verse novel not too large a leap.
+Young people may need a little persuading that narrative verse is for them, but if they’re used to song lyrics, graphic novels for teens or scrolling through messages on their phones, then they’ll find a verse novel not too large a leap.
 At about a third of the word count of their prose cousins, verse novels are a pacy read which give a reader the buzz of turning pages, of finishing a book.

 One by One from Crossing the Line by Tia Fisher